custardcream98/msw-devtools/README.md

 ## Features

-- **Framework-Agnostic.** Works with any framework, including React, Vue, Angular, Svelte, and more.
+- **Framework-Agnostic.** Works with any framework, including React, Vue, and more.
 - **Easily Manage Mock Request Handlers.** Add, edit, delete, enable, or disable mock request handlers with ease.
 - **Use Different Response Data Based on the Situation.** Change response data sequentially.
 - **Export and Import Mock Request Handlers.** Easily share mock request handlers in JSON format.